tycitensor/sn45-code/docs/validators/quickstart.md

-    --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode --axon.port # VERY IMPORTANT: set the port to be one of the open TCP ports on your machine --neuron.model_url # OPTIONAL, if you are hosting the model somewhere else other then port 8028 --wandb.on True # default is true but you can disable
+    --logging.debug # Run in debug mode, alternatively --logging.trace for trace mode --axon.port # VERY IMPORTANT: set the port to be one of the open TCP ports on your machine --neuron.model_url # OPTIONAL, if you are hosting the model somewhere else other then port 8028 --neuron.vllm_api_key # OPTIONAL, only use if your vllm instance has an api key requirement --wandb.on True # default is true but you can disable
 ```